bluesky/tiled/docs/source/scaling.md

 ## Load on first read and stash for awhile (but not forever)

 We'll use another neat dictionary-like object very much like the previous one.
-These two objects behave identally...
+These two objects behave identically...

 ```python
 from tiled.utils import CachingMap, OneShotCachedMap